Give Back Go Forward

-GIVE back.
-GO forward (GBGF) is a program coordinated through partnership between the Ohio Department of Higher Education and The Ohio State University that incentivizes community service among Ohioans 60 years and older by offering the opportunity to earn free college tuition.
+Give Back Go Forward is a program that incentivizes community service among Ohioans 60 years and older by offering the opportunity to earn free college tuition.

 Ohio seniors enrolled in this program who complete 100 or more community service hours at a designated nonprofit in one years’ time can earn a voucher for three free undergraduate credit hours.
-To learn more about GIVE back.
-GO forward, please visit the Department of Higher Education website and read our FAQs below.
+To learn more about Give Back Go Forward, please read our FAQs below.

 - Columbus Metropolitan Library | 614-849-1055 | SWolford@ColumbusLibrary.org